Israel's borders with Lebanon, Gaza quiet after day of fighting | Law-Order

 Israel's new hard-right government is set on expanding Jewish settlements in the West Bank and includes members who rule out a Palestinian state.
 Hamas for its part spurns coexistence with Israel.
 Over the past year, Israeli forces have made thousands of arrests in the West Bank and killed more than 250 Palestinians, including fighters and civilians.
 More than 40 Israelis and three Ukrainians have died in Palestinian attacks in the same period.

-(Aditional reporting by Maya Gebeily, editing by Mark Heinrich and Angus MacSwan)
+(Aditional reporting by Maya Gebeily and Andrew Mills, editing by Mark Heinrich and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)